ibm-cloud-docs/vpc/delete-vpc-resources.md

 ```
 {: pre}

-Run the following command for each VPN gateway in the subnet you want to delete, where `$vpnid` is the ID of the VPN gateway.
+Run the following command for each VPN gateway in the subnet that you want to delete, where `$vpnid` is the ID of the VPN gateway.

 ```bash
 curl -X DELETE "$rias_endpoint/v1/vpn_gateways/$vpnid?version=$version&generation=2" \